Use of drones at Parks Canada places

 Commercial video and photography

 You must identify the desire to fly a drone in your Film and Photography Permit application.
-Please contact the park or site directly.
+Please contact the site directly.

 You must identify the desire to fly a drone in your Research and Collection Permit application.

-For other uses, please contact the park or site directly.
+For other uses, please contact the site directly.

 - Date modified :